giscafer/hexo-theme-cafe/README_en.md

 # hexo-theme-cafe

 Cafe is aimed at the pursuit of simplicity, simple operation, reading comfort.
+Read in Chinese[中文介绍](./README.md)

 Inspire by [Landscape](https://github.com/hexojs/hexo-theme-landscape)